Intercellular competitive growth dynamics with microenvironmental feedback: Introduction

-However, endless competition will lead to the overexploitation of environmental resources and thus to the tragedy of public(TOC) \cite{Hardin1968}.
-Examples include uncontrolled population growth \cite{Hardin1968}, climate problems \cite{Zhang2017}, groundwater depletion due to excessive irrigation \cite{Aeschbach2012}, etc. TOC will cause the system to enter a degraded state of shared resources, which adversely affects the evolution and ecological health of all individuals in the long term.
-TOC also occurs in intercellular competition.
-High competitive cells may attack functional cells, reflecting the ambition to reproduce indefinitely, which is considered as a mechanism for the generation of cancer cells \cite{Capp2021}.
-In conclusion, organisms effectively remove part of the senescent cells through intercellular competition and slow down the rate of loss of functional cells, thus extending lifespan, but accelerating the production of cancer cells making the aging of multicellular organisms inevitable \cite{Baillon2014,Nelson2017}.
-In addition, real-world systems are typically characterized by bidirectional feedback between the environment and the strategy interaction incentives \cite{Tilman2020}.
-Changing strategy behavior after considering environmental feedback can effectively avoid TOC \cite{Weitz2016}.
-Therefore, environmental feedback is an essential mechanism to address TOC.
+However, endless competition may lead to the overexploitation of environmental resources and thus to the tragedy of public (TOC)~\cite{Hardin1968}.
+Examples include uncontrolled population growth~\cite{Hardin1968}, climate problems~\cite{Zhang2017}, groundwater depletion due to excessive irrigation~\cite{Aeschbach2012}, etc. In general, TOC causes the system to enter a degraded state of shared resources, which adversely affects the evolution and ecological health of all individuals in the long term.
+TOC also occur likely in intercellular competition, where those cells with high competitive ability may attack functional cells, reflecting the \emph{ambition} to reproduce indefinitely, which is usually considered as a mechanism for the generation of cancer cells~\cite{Capp2021}.
+Taken together, organisms effectively remove part of the senescent cells through intercellular competition and slow down the rate of loss of functional cells, thus extending lifespan, but with the risk of accelerating the production of cancer cells, making the aging of multicellular organisms inevitable~\cite{Baillon2014, Nelson2017}.

+We notice that real-world complex systems are typically characterized by bidirectional feedback between the environment and the strategy interaction incentives~\cite{Tilman2020}.
+For example, the temperature of the environment~\cite{Reinke2022} and the status of environmental resources~\cite{Silva2022} are key factors that affect the lifespan of the organisms.
+Changing strategy behavior in terms of the environmental feedback can effectively avoid TOC~\cite{Weitz2016}.
+Thus, environmental feedback is an essential mechanism to resovle TOC.
+Motivated by this point, in this work we ask whether there are similar environmental feedback mechanism in multicellular organisms that would balance aging and cancer to keep the organism alive for longer?